iwahbe/rdma-fs/README.md

 ---

 I successfully implemented a file system mirroring system that operates over RDMA.
-It is incomparably fast verses to NFS.
+It is incomparably fast versus NFS.
 I measured the results, and provide a replicable test.
-While the system solid, it could be further optimized.
+While the system is solid, it could be further optimized.
 Every RDMA communication exchanges a full buffer of size `READ_WRITE_BUFFER_SIZE` (8192).
 I would like to extend the system, to only exchange the necessary amount of space.
 There are also missing capabilities, like permissions and soft links.